SandSnip3r/HyperbotDoc/_posts/2024-03-17-alchemy-elixirs.md

 - To have at least a 90% chance of achieving +5, starting from +0, we need at least 840 elixirs
 - To have at least a 90% chance of achieving +6, starting from +0, we need at least 3384 elixirs

-If we plot this requirement for a few more goals, we see that it requires exponentially more elixirs to reach a higher +.
+If we plot this requirement for a few more goals, we see that it requires exponentially more elixirs to reach a higher plus.
 This is unsurpising.

 [![Elixirs Required 2]({{ site.baseurl }}/assets/images/elixirs_required_2.png)]({{ site.baseurl }}/assets/images/elixirs_required_2.png)

 ### Strategy

 The above calculations are based on a specific strategy for achieving a goal.
 When calculating the probability of getting to a specified goal, we assume that we're going to spend all of our elixirs to get that goal, even if improbable.
 When actually playing Silkroad this isn't the best strategy.
-This strategy is likely to leave the player with a low + weapon.
+This strategy is likely to leave the player with a low plus weapon.

 Instead, the player should stop once they achieve as high of a plus as they think they can with the elixirs they have.
 This will usually mean that the player stops early and has some leftover elixirs.
 The player then collects elixirs until they have enough to start trying again.